riyaagrahari/Terraform-Azure/Terraform_with_ARM/README.md

 This can be done by loading the [`powershell.ps1`](https://github.com/riyaagrahari/Terraform-Azure/blob/master/Terraform_with_ARM/powershell.ps1) on the Azure powershell.
 Change the values of Resource Group and NSG for database primary and secondary Subnet as per your existing resources , Upload the powershell script, cd to get into your home directory then run the powershell script.

+So if Disaster occures, recovery can be made by backed up data from seconadary to primary Database.

 ## License
 This project is licensed under the  License - see the [`LICENSE.md`](https://github.com/riyaagrahari/Terraform-Azure/blob/master/LICENSE) file for details